foss-for-synopsys-dwc-arc-processors/arc_labs/README.md

 dumping object inventory... done build succeeded.
 ```

-3. Open the index.html with a browser in build directory to check the HTML docs.
+3. Open the `doc/build/html/index.html` with a browser to check the HTML docs.

 ### Generate PDF document(optional)